Creating Tactile Graphics

 A tooled tactile graphic can be created using materials such as paper, aluminum diagramming sheets, or overhead projector sheets.
 Tools such as an embossing wheel, embossing tools from APH kits, stencil tools, etc. are used to mark papers and aluminum sheets.
-The user traces on the back of the paper to reverse the image.
+Some methods require the producer to traces on the back of the paper to reverse the image while other methods allow the producer to create raised lines using specialty paper.
 A combination of tooling and collage provides a graphic that is tactually different and easy to read.

 Microcapsule Paper and Heat (Swell graphics)

 Microcapsule paper is a special paper onto which thermally-foamed microcapsules have been uniformly coated.
 These microcapsules of wheat-flour-like form will instantly expand to hundreds of times as much as the original volume upon absorbing the energy of light or heat.
 Any material in black and white such as a line drawing, map, graph, illustration, photograph and chart can be three-dimentionalized when printed on specialized paper and fed through a specialized machine such as the Picture in a Flash or Swell form graphics machine.